TheInkedEngineer/theinkedengineer.com/articles/build-your-website-using-publish.md

 $ publish new
 ```

-Finally, run open Package.swift to open up the project in Xcode to start building your new website.
+Finally, open Package.swift to open up the project in Xcode to start building your new website.

 ## Project Structure